IBM/app-modernization-coexistence-layer/README.md

 >Authentication of mobile numbers is not implemented in this code pattern to keep things simple.
 If you are interested in authenticating user mobile numbers, check this [code pattern](https://developer.ibm.com/patterns/authenticate-users-on-your-chatbot-with-sms-one-time-passcode-otp/)

-Sample flow of chatbot is as shown in the below video
+Sample flow of chatbot is as shown in the below video.

 https://user-images.githubusercontent.com/25784779/123210045-1597d680-d4df-11eb-8656-5ec22d9c17ff.mp4